MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Validator builds ship without CUDA code, K8s manifests pin CPU-only nodes, and a startup guard fails fast if mining is mistakenly enabled.
 Running a validator requires zero GPU hardware — now and after the mining layer ships.

 PoE + BFT consensus is live today.
-The mining layer is a planned additive subsystem; introducing it will not change validator hardware requirements, consensus rules, or finality guarantees.
+The mining layer is an additive subsystem — the CPU reference miner and a friendly console front-end are shipped in-tree; the CUDA production miner is gated on external audit.
+Mining does not change validator hardware requirements, consensus rules, or finality guarantees.

-The GPU mining layer is the additive emission track for Cell (CELL).
+The mining layer is the additive emission track for Cell (CELL).
 It is deliberately separate from consensus: miners never propose blocks, never order transactions, and can halt with zero effect on chain liveness.
-Mining Cell is how new coins enter circulation — rewards depend on network difficulty and the current block reward, both of which change over time.
-The reference CPU miner ships with the node today; the CUDA miner is planned to ship after an external audit.
-A home-scale mining pool directory will arrive alongside the incentivized testnet.
+Under the v2 NVIDIA-locked protocol, every accepted proof must carry an NVIDIA attestation bound to an enrolled operator key, and forged or replayed proofs are slashable.
+Mining Cell is how new coins enter circulation — rewards depend on network difficulty and the current block reward, both of which change over time. qsdmminer-console ships today with a friendly console UI, first-run setup wizard, and the v2 client library; the CUDA production miner lands after external audit.

 CUDA miner

-Optimized for NVIDIA (CUDA 11+, ≥ 8 GB VRAM, RTX 20/30/40/50-class).
-The protocol does not prohibit other vendors; we simply ship NVIDIA-first because that is where the hardware ecosystem is.
+Optimized for NVIDIA (CUDA 11+, ≥ 8 GB VRAM, RTX 20/30/40/50-class and Hopper/Blackwell).
+Under v2 the protocol is NVIDIA-locked by design: tensor-core PoW re-tuning is the Tier-3 scope item.
 Gated on external audit before release.

 HOW YOU EARN